 Eat Fewer Foods High in Solid Fats

-- Opt for lean ground beef, turkey and chicken.
+- Opt for lean ground beef, turkey, chicken, fish, beans, lentils and tofu.
 Cut back on processed meats such as hot dogs, salami and bacon.

 - Grill, broil, bake or steam foods instead of frying.